About this Property

 - Full kitchen (Coffee Maker, Microwave, cooktop, etc)+

-- Outdoor balcony with striking vistas!
+- Outdoor balcony with extraordinary vistas!

 - 3 Intelligent TV’s